flowinho/flowinho.github.io/_posts/code/2019-07-23-adding-lightboxes-to-jekyll-images-lightbox.md

 layout: post
 title: "Replacing html img-tags with UIKit lightboxes"
 tags: code
+excerpt: "Some sites i've created are created utilizing Jekyll and UIKit and use markdown to write the posts.
+However, images are rendered as default HTML img-tags.
+UIKit provides this functionality but i prefer sticking to plain markdown.
+This script replaces default img-tags with UIKit lightboxes after the page loaded."
 ---

 Some sites i've created are created utilizing Jekyll and UIKit and use markdown to write the posts.
 However, images are rendered as default HTML img-tags.
 UIKit provides this functionality but i prefer sticking to plain markdown.
-This script replace default img-tags with UIKit lightboxes after the page loaded.
+This script replaces default img-tags with UIKit lightboxes after the page loaded.

 To achieve this, i needed to utilize some basic functionalities of javascript and the webbrowsers DOM, namely: